aiven/devportal/docs/products/flink/howto/real_time_alerting_solution_cli.rst

         id1(Kafka source)-- timestamped metrics -->id3(Flink job);
         id3-- 30-second average CPU -->id4(Kafka sink);

 This uses the same ``CPU_IN`` Kafka source table that you created in the previous section.
-In addition, you need a new sink table to send the processed messages to a separate Kafka topic and a new Flink job to process the data:
+In addition, you need a new sink table to send the processed messages to a separate Kafka topic and a new Flink job to process the data.

 1. Using the Aiven CLI, create a Kafka table named ``CPU_OUT_AGG``.